the-swerve/temple/readme.md

 If your data model emits 'change {property}' events, then deja will automatically re-render your data in the DOM on those changes.

+## Unrendering and clearing listeners

+You can call *view.unrender()* to clear out all listeners and free up memory.
+This method does not affect the DOM

 ## Custom subscriptions

 Coming soon.